-If you would like more infromation on how I can help you and your dog and to book in a free behaviour assessment session please click here : BRUCE WHITELAW INTRODUCTION CALL
+If you would like more information on how I can help you and your dog and to book in for a behavioural and training session please fill in the form below

 Meet Chantal Karyta- Training & Behaviourist and Sports Expert

 Hi, I’m Chantal and I have been dog training since 2008.
 I set up my dog training and behaviour company in Surrey in 2010.
 I have a BSc.
 (Hons) in Psychology, a COAPE diploma in Companion Animal Behaviour and am a member of the Association of Pet Dog Trainers and the Institute of Modern Dog Trainers.

 I runs variety of training classes ranging from puppy and adult dog life skills classes to agility, tricks, scentwork, flyball, gundog and hoopers as well as workshops on specific behaviours such as recall, not jumping up and loose lead walking.